Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/GNNs.md

 1. For each item to be pooled, gather each of their embeddings and concatenate them into a matrix.
 2. The gathered embeddings are then aggregated, usually via a sum operation.

+We represent the _pooling_ operation by the letter ρ, and denote that we are gathering information from edges to nodes as pEn→Vn.